MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dukmdt/ns-d3dukmdt-d3dddi_updateallocproperty.md

 ### -field PropertyMaskValue

 A member in the union that is contained in D3DDDI_UPDATEALLOCPROPERTY that can hold one 32-bit value that identifies how to update an allocation.

-### -field hPagingQueue

-[in] A Handle to the paging queue used to synchronize paging operations for this call.

-### -field hAllocation

-[in] A handle to the allocation that will be updated.

-### -field SupportedSegmentSet

-[in] An index for the new supported segment set.
-If the current supported segment set is the same, then this will be ignored.

-### -field PreferredSegment

-[in] An index for the new preferred segment set.
-If the current preferred segment set is the same, then this will be ignored.

-### -field Flags

-[in] The flags that will be used to update the allocation.

-### -field PagingFenceValue

-[out] The paging fence value that will be synchronized with before using the new allocation.
-Applies to the monitored fence synchronization object associated with hPagingQueue.